STDs are highly contagious diseases that are mainly passed from one person to another during sex.

 How the test is done: Swab of genital area or urine sample

-What you also need to know: If you have had oral or anal sex, let your healthcare provider know this also.
+You also need to know: If you have had oral or anal sex, let your healthcare provider know this.
 These sites may be infected, but vaginal or urine samples may not be positive.

 How the test is done: Swab of genital area or urine sample

-How the test is done: Blood test or swab from inside of mouth
+How the test is done: Blood test or swab from the inside of the mouth

 Genital herpes(no symptoms)

-How the test is done: Blood test (drawn from arm or a fingerstick)
+How the test is done: Blood test (drawn from the arm or a fingerstick)

 What you also need to know: Be sure to ask for a type-specific IgG test (not an IgM test)

 Genital herpes (with symptoms)

 How the test is done: Swab of the affected area; if at first negative for herpes, follow later with a blood test to make sure.